-The net pension liability reported at June 30, 2020 was determined using a measure of the total pension liability and the pension net position as December 31, 2019.
-The December 31, 2019 total pension liability was determined by an actuarial valuation performed as of that date.
+The net pension liability was measured as of December 31, 2020, and the total pension liability used to calculate the net pension liability was determined by an annual actuarial valuation as of that date.

-Actuarial Assumption
+Actuarial Assumptions

-The total pension liability in the December 31, 2019 annual actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the December 31, 2020 annual actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.50%

-Salary increases 3.00% in the long-term

-Investment rate of return 7.35%, net of investment expense, including inflation
+Inflation: 2.5% Salary Increases: 3.00% plus merit and longevity: 3.00% in the long-term Investment Rate of Return: 7.35%, net of investment and administrative expense including inflation

-Although no specific price inflation assumptions are needed for the valuation, the 2.5% long-term wage inflation assumption would be consistent with a price inflation of 3%-4%.
+Although no specific price inflation assumptions are needed for the valuation, the 3.00% long-term wage inflation assumption would be consistent with a price inflation of 3.00-4.00%.

-Mortality rates used were based on the RP-2014 Group Annuity Mortality Table of a 50% Male and 50% Female blend.
-The actuarial assumptions used in the valuation were based on the results of the most recent actuarial experience study of 2009-2013.
+Mortality rates used were based on a version of Pub-2010 and fully generational MP-2019.

+The actuarial assumptions used in valuation were based on the results of the most recent actuarial experience study of 2014-2018.